Ash Baron-Cohen

 Ashley Louis Baron-Cohen, also known mononymously as Ash, is an English filmmaker.
-He has a bachelor's degree in experimental psychology from University of Sussex, and trained as a filmmaker at the Pasadena Art Center.
-He currently resides in Los Angeles.
+He has a bachelor's degree in experimental psychology from University of Sussex, and trained as a filmmaker at the ArtCenter College of Design in Pasadena, CA. He currently resides in Los Angeles.

 Baron-Cohen is known for such films as Bang and This Girl's Life.

 While in film school, he persuaded Richard Harris to leave the set of Clint Eastwood's Unforgiven to star in his student film for free.